Description of Boston Children's Hospital and the Harvard Medical School Environment

 The research facilities at Boston Children's Hospital are situated in the center of the Longwood Medical Area where Harvard Medical School and 3 other major teaching hospitals including Brigham and Women's, Beth Israel Deaconess Medical Center, and Dana Farber Cancer Institute are located.
 The Hospital is within a block of the Joslin Diabetes Center, the Massachusetts College of Pharmacy, the Harvard School of Public Health, the Harvard Dental School, the Harvard Institutes of Medicine, the Channing Laboratory, and the Center for Blood Research Institute of Biomedical Research.
 We have taken advantage of our Division's location within this medical research area to provide a large number of educational opportunities for nephrology research trainees.
 We wish to emphasize that researchers at Boston Children's Hospital greatly benefit from their location within the Harvard Medical community, but at the same time it should be recognized that Boston Children's Hospital is a free-standing world renowned research institution.

 Our Nephrology Division is one of 14 divisions of the Department of Medicine at Boston Children's Hospital.
 The Division consists of 15 faculty.
 This includes 15 full time members (Drs.
 Baum, Briscoe, Daouk, Ferguson, Frank, Guleria, Harmon, Herrin, Kreidberg, Pal, Fiorina, Rodig, Sayegh, Somers, Schachter), and 1 clinical associate (Dr. Krueger).
-Dr Harmon is the Director, Dr. Sayegh serves as director of the research laboratories, Dr. Briscoe serves as Training Program Director and Dr. Somers directs the clinical services.
+Dr Harmon is the Director of Kidney Transplantation, Dr. Sayegh serves as director of the research laboratories, Dr. Briscoe serves as Training Program Director and Dr. Somers directs the clinical services.
 At present, there are 8 Pediatric Nephrology fellows and 18 post-doctoral research fellows receiving research training in the Division by our Faculty.